material-components/material-components-android/docs/components/FloatingToolbar.md

 Standard style theme attribute: `?attr/floatingToolbarStyle` Vibrant style theme attribute: `?attr/floatingToolbarVibrantStyle`

-Floating toolbar also provides specific styles for icon buttons, `Widget.Material3.FloatingToolbar.IconButton` and `Widget.Material3.FloatingToolbar.IconButton.Vibrant`.
+Floating Toolbar also recommends a special style for specific components for when they are inside of a floating toolbar.
+Currently, the Floating Toolbar styles also include a theme overlay for `?attr/materialButtonStyle`, `?attr/materialIconButtonStyle`, and `?attr/borderlessButtonStyle` to style buttons inside of a Floating Toolbar.

 See the full list of [styles](https://github.com/material-components/material-components-android/tree/master/lib/java/com/google/android/material/floatingtoolbar/res/values/styles.xml) and